adlewic/Emoji_Gem/README.md

 ```scss
 @import 'rails_emoji_picker'
 ```

-Next step, wrap your text input with css class `emoji-picker-container`
+Finally you have to wrap your text input with css class `emoji-picker-container`

 And add data-attribte `data: { emojiable: true }` to your input/text_area.

+Like this :
 ```erb
 <p class="emoji-picker-container">
   <%= f.text_field :title, class: 'form-control', data: { emojiable: true } %>